freedmanelectronics/3D-Speaker/README.md

 ```

 - **Please specify the correct parameters in run_video.sh**

+## What have been modified
+- AV-diairzation pipeline now produces the json files which contains the metadata including start_time, end_time, bboxes, speaker identities per each face track and also the video face tracks only with the active speakers
+- The original version doesn't use the shot detection and just ran the face tracking every 50 frames, but I integrated the [scenedetect](https://www.scenedetect.com/) library.
+- The pipeline produces the visualized output video with the audio.

 ## Benchmark
 The EER results on VoxCeleb, CNCeleb and 3D-Speaker datasets for fully-supervised speaker verification.